 The Department of Experimental Psychology's undergraduate students do not normally take part in experiments involving animals.
 However, results from animal studies within the Department and elsewhere will be discussed in lectures, tutorials and in the recommended reading.
-We welcome open and balanced discussions of the value and problems of animal research.

 "The Experimental Psychology BA was a great grounding for further study.
 It gave me a broad appreciation of Psychology and Neuroscience through the range of topics covered in the first and second years, whilst the ability to focus on a couple of chosen areas in the third year allowed me to develop my particular interests.
 In fact, it was during one of these advanced options that I decided to pursue further study.
 It gave me the interest to study further and the knowledge to enable me to do it."